10 work team-building activities your coworkers will love

 Team size: Groups of two

 For this activity, divide your team into groups of two and give each pair a picture (covered up), a piece of paper, and a pencil.
-Have each pair sit back-to-back, with one holding the picture and the other holding the paper and pencil.
-The teammate with the picture must describe it — without giving away what the image is — while the teammate with the pencil draws it.
-This activity is a fun exercise in communication, and it can result in some funny artwork.
+Have each pair sit back-to-back, one with the picture, and the other with the paper and pencil.
+The teammate with the picture must describe without giving away what the image is, while the teammate with the pencil does their best to draw it.
+This activity is a fun exercise in communication, and it can result in some fridge-worthy artwork.

 You can also do this activity remotely.
 On a video call, pair off employees and email a photo to the teammate who’ll be describing the image to their partner.
 Follow the same steps to see if they can accurately describe the picture in front of them.